-- 6. The learned Departmental Representative supported the orders of the Income Tax Authorities. - 7.
-I have heard rival submissions and perused the material on record.
-The sole reason for the Assessing Officer to hold that the assessee is not entitled to the benefit of deduction u/s 80P of the I.T.Act was that, the assessee was only registered under the Karnataka Souhardha Sahakari Act, 1997, and therefore, was not a co-operative society within the purview of section 2(19) of the I.T.Act.
+7. I have heard rival submissions and perused the material on record.
+The primary reason for the Assessing Officer to deny the benefit of deduction u/s 80P of the I.T.Act was that the assessee was only registered under the Karnataka Souhardha Sahakari Act, 1997, and therefore, was not a cooperative society within the purview of section 2(19) of the I.T.Act.
 The Hon'ble Karnataka High Court in the case of M/s.Swabhimani Souharda Credit Co-operative Ltd. (supra) had decided an identical issue and held that the entities registered under the Karnataka Souharda Sahakari Act, 1997, fit into the definite term "Co-operative Society".
 The relevant finding the Hon'ble Karnataka High Court reads as follow:-